ChristopherChinia/Creative-Arts/README.md

  ## Description

 The website is a user-friendly platform that enables users to view,add to cart and make inquires about the range of products we provide at an affordable price.
-The web-site has alogin page that requires password and email to accesss the property page, if the user doesnot have an account then he/she can sign up through the registration form.
  Here we value our customer experience because your wish is our command.
 Enjoy!.

 [Go Back to the top](#Moringa-School)